cybermonkjbot/Cribnosh-app/.github/SECRETS_SETUP.md

 - The Terraform state backend (S3 bucket) must exist
 - The IAM user needs `s3:*` and `dynamodb:*` permissions for the state bucket
 - Verify the backend configuration in `apps/web/infrastructure/terraform/backend.tf`

+### Convex Deployment Errors
+- Ensure `CONVEX_DEPLOY_KEY` is set correctly in GitHub secrets
+- Verify the deploy key is valid in the Convex dashboard
+- Check that the Convex project is properly configured
+- Ensure Convex environment variables are set in the Convex dashboard (see below)

+## Convex Environment Variables

+These environment variables need to be set in the **Convex Dashboard** (not as GitHub secrets):

+1. **`RESEND_API_KEY`** - Required for email functionality
+   - Set in: Convex Dashboard → Settings → Environment Variables
+   - Used by: Email mutations and actions

+2. **`OPENAI_API_KEY`** - Required for AI chat functionality
+   - Set in: Convex Dashboard → Settings → Environment Variables
+   - Used by: AI chat mutations

+3. **`AGORA_APP_ID`** - Required for live streaming
+   - Set in: Convex Dashboard → Settings → Environment Variables
+   - Used by: Agora token generation actions

+4. **`AGORA_APP_CERTIFICATE`** - Required for live streaming
+   - Set in: Convex Dashboard → Settings → Environment Variables
+   - Used by: Agora token generation actions

+**Note**: These are set in the Convex dashboard, not as GitHub secrets.
+The `CONVEX_DEPLOY_KEY` is the only Convex-related secret needed in GitHub.